ibm-cloud-docs/watsonx-code-assistant/faq.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQs for IBM {{site.data.keyword.wca_full_notm}}
+# FAQs for {{site.data.keyword.wca_full_notm}}
 {: #my-service-faqs}

 FAQs for IBM {{site.data.keyword.wca_full}} might include questions about code implementation, quality, or platforms.
-To find all FAQs for {{site.data.keyword.cloud}}, see our [FAQ library](/docs/faqs).
+To find all FAQs for {{site.data.keyword.cloud}}, see our [FAQ library](/docs/faqs){: external}.
 {: shortdesc}

-## What data sources are used to train the IBM {{site.data.keyword.wca_full_notm}} model?
+## What data sources are used to train the {{site.data.keyword.wca_short}} model?
 {: #faq-data-sources}
 {: faq}

-The IBM {{site.data.keyword.wca_full_notm}} model gathers training data from various sources depending on which platform it's supporting.
-For example, in IBM {{site.data.keyword.wca_full_notm}} for Ansible Lightspeed, data sources include Ansible Galaxy, GitHub, and other open sources.
+The {{site.data.keyword.wca_short}} model gathers training data from various sources depending on which platform it's supporting.
+For example, in {{site.data.keyword.wcaal_full_notm}}, data sources include Ansible Galaxy, GitHub, and other open sources.
 Like any IBM solution, your privacy and security are paramount, so you can opt in or out with full transparency.

 ## Can I train or tune the model?
 {: #faq-train-model}
 {: faq}

-Presently, outside of internal IBM training and tuning, clients cannot tune or train models directly.
+If you purchased an {{site.data.keyword.wcaal_full_notm}} Standard plan, you can tune the IBM base code model on your data so that it generates code suggestions that are customized for your enterprise standards.
+You can use the {{site.data.keyword.wcaal_short}} tuning studio to create model experiments and deploy your models to shared spaces so you and your team can quickly generate reliable and accurate code.
+For more information, see For more information, see [Tuning the IBM base code model for {{site.data.keyword.wcaal_full_notm}}](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-tutorial-tune-ansible).

 ## Can I provide feedback about the model?
 {: #faq-provide-feedback}
 {: faq}

-Yes!
 You can provide feedback on your experiences, including suggestions for when your results don't match your expectations.
-For more information about providing feedback, see the [IBM Data and AI Ideas Portal for Customers](https://ibm-data-and-ai.ideas.ibm.com/).
+For more information about providing feedback, see the [IBM Data and AI Ideas Portal for Customers](https://ibm-data-and-ai.ideas.ibm.com/){: external}.

-## How long will it take before I see my feedback improving the model?
+## How long does it take before I see my feedback improve the model?
 {: #faq-feedback-len}
 {: faq}

-Training the IBM {{site.data.keyword.wca_full_notm}} model is resource-intensive.
-IBM Research intends to retrain the model at a cadence allowing noticeable model improvements between model versions.
+Training the IBM {{site.data.keyword.wca_short}} model is resource-intensive.
+IBM Research intends to retrain the model at a cadence that provides noticeable model improvements between model versions.